 Q: I have some questions about your code of conduct and PAL System

 A: One of the things that makes The Summer House Weekend different from other events is that we ask all guests to agree to some simple values that are designed to make the place safer and friendlier for everyone.
-You'll find the basics of these written up on our code of conduct page - and we'll write to guests before the event with a reminder.
-The PAL System (created by KS SF and licensed under Creative Commons) simply means that all guests must be accompanied at the event by at least one friend who knows and vouches for them.
+You'll find the basics of these written up on our code of conduct page — and we'll write to guests before the event with a reminder.
+The PAL System (created by Kinky Salon San Francisco and licensed under Creative Commons) simply means that all guests must be accompanied at the event by at least one friend who knows and vouches for them.
 To be clear: you can do all the workshops and activities separately!
 But you must have your PAL on site the whole time and leave together.
 Your PAL can be a friend, a partner, even a family member.
 They don't need to have attended the event before.
 The main thing is that you know and trust each other.
 The vast majority of guests understand and appreciate these guidelines but if you have any questions whatsoever, don't hesitate to contact us for clarification.